IsmoiljonJabborov/stage0-module3-task2/readme.md

 ## Tasks:
 #### 1) Java variable names.
 Make the program work (var starts with 1, $, % etc).
-Update given code so as to be able to compile it:
+Update given code to be able to compile it:

     public class JavaVariableNames {